Aazad23/Test/README.md

 # Test
-This is for Exam Cose Submission
+This is for Exam Code Submission